-This bill mandates the Department of Health and Human Services to enhance existing public health outreach programs by integrating information aimed at improving public understanding and awareness of Alzheimer's disease and other dementias.
-Specifically, it requires the commissioner to direct the Bureau of Adult and Aging Services to work with the Division of Public Health to update these programs with critical information, including early signs of dementia, the importance of early detection, and risk reduction strategies.
-Additionally, the bill emphasizes the need for healthcare providers to be educated on early detection, cognitive assessment tools, and relevant Medicare services.
+This bill mandates the Department of Health and Human Services (DHHS) to enhance public health outreach regarding Alzheimer's disease and other related dementias.
+It introduces a new paragraph to RSA 126-A:5, which requires the commissioner to direct the Bureau of Adult and Aging Services to collaborate with the Division of Public Health.
+The collaboration aims to update existing public health outreach programs with information on early signs of dementia, the importance of early detection, lifestyle interventions for brain health, and resources for individuals living with dementia and their caregivers.
+Additionally, the Bureau is tasked with educating healthcare providers on risk reduction, cognitive assessment tools, and Medicare resources related to cognitive health.

 SB454 text: 126-A:5